apache/activemq-artemis/docs/user-manual/en/address-model.md

 It is possible to define an address with both point-to-point and publish-subscribe semantics enabled.
 While not typically recommend, this can be useful when you want, for example, a JMS Queue say orders and a JMS Topic named orders.
 The different routing types make the addresses appear to be distinct.

 Using an example of JMS Clients, the messages sent by a JMS queue producer will be routed using the anycast routing type.
 Messages sent by a JMS topic producer will use the multicast routing type.
-In addition when a JMS topic consumer attaches it will be attached to it’s own subscription queue.
+In addition when a JMS topic consumer attaches, it will be attached to it’s own subscription queue.
 JMS queue consumer will be attached to the anycast queue.

 ![Point to Point](images/addressing-model-p2p-pubsub.png)
 Figure 4.
 [Point-to-Point and Publish-Subscribe